Student Early Alert Notice

 952-888-4777 ext.
 458

-Brianna Klein, administrative specialist, College of Undergraduate Health Sciences
+Brianna Klein, administrative specialist, Undergraduate Health Sciences

 Dr. Jodell Skaufel, assistant professor, College of Chiropractic